novafacing/practical-fuzzing/docs/WriteFirstFuzzer.md

 ## Creating our Fuzz Target

 For our fuzz target, we'll assume we're writing some sort of internet accessible service and that the function we create takes some untrusted data.
-That means it would definitely fall into category 1 above.
+That means it would falls into category 1 above.
 We will create our fuzz target in Rust, and we are going to put a bug in it intentionally for the sake of demonstration.

-In your `main.rs` file, we'll first delete the `main` function `cargo` gave us, and create a new function.
+In your `lib.rs` file, we'll first delete the all the contents `cargo` gave us, and create a new function.
 Our fuzz target will be a decoder for a simple encoding format.

 Add this (functionally incomplete, but we'll fill in the body later) definition for our